eCommerce SEO Guide – How Online Stores Can Drive Organic Traffic in 2020

 Work on your Website Architecture and on-page SEO

-Once you have the right keywords to target, it’s time to put them in good use.
-Begin with optimizing your website’s fundamental architecture for SEO.
+Once you have the right keywords to target, it’s time to use them effectively.
+Begin by optimizing your website’s fundamental architecture for SEO.

 Your site architecture represents how you set up your navigation flow, category pages, product pages, and the home page.
-Working on your site architecture will optimize your store, not just for SEO but also for the users of the website.
-To optimize the same, you need to present the most relevant content of your website to your users and make the navigation as smooth as possible to drive organic traffic to online stores following the eCommerce SEO guide.
+Working on your site architecture will optimize your store, not just for SEO but also for the website’s users.
+To optimize this, you need to present your website’s most relevant content to your users and make the navigation as smooth as possible to drive organic traffic to online stores, following the eCommerce SEO guide.

-Note: If you are using a good eCommerce software or multi-vendor marketplace solution, you will get most of your website architecture sorted out of the box.
-You just have to work on your keyword placements to get the best results.
-So choose your software carefully.
+Note: Using a good eCommerce software or multi-vendor marketplace solution, you will get most of your website architecture sorted out of the box.
+It would help if you worked on your keyword placements to get the best results.
+So, choose your software carefully.

-As per your on-page SEO is concerned, optimizing the website architecture and keyword placements will cover 90% of the job.
+As per your on-page SEO, optimizing the website architecture and keyword placements will cover 90% of the job.
 The rest of the tasks can be completed by writing SEO-friendly content on the web pages.
 It may include-

-• Modifying your robot.txt file for intended site map
+- Modifying your robot.txt file for the intended site map

 Technical SEO and SEO Audit

-Once you are done with your fundamental on-page SEO, it’s time to check where you stand in front of the search engines.
-For that, you need to measure certain metrics and perform a deep audit of your website.
-Doing this will help you to accomplish three major goals:
+Once you finish your fundamental on-page SEO, it’s time to check where you stand in front of the search engines.
+You need to measure specific metrics and deeply audit your website.
+Doing this will help you to accomplish three primary goals:

-• Secondly can create a list of task to be accomplished to improve your on-page SEO before you can move to off-page SEO
+- Secondly, you can create a list of tasks to be accomplished to improve your on-page SEO before you can move to off-page SEO

-• Finally, you will get assurance if you are moving in the right direction as of now
+- Finally, you will get assurance that you are moving in the right direction as of now

 A Crawl your website: eCommerce SEO Guide To Drive Traffic Doe Online Stores

-You can use tools like Google’s search console or Beam Us Up to crawl your website and discover important aspects such as:
+You can use tools like Google’s search console or Beam Us Up to crawl your website and discover essential aspects such as:

 B Perform 301 redirects on other versions of your site:

-If you have any other version(s) of your website’s URL, make sure you apply 301 redirects on all of them, keeping only one version for browsing.
-For example, you might have other versions of your URL such as-
+If you have any other version(s) of your website’s URL, apply 301 redirects on all of them, keeping only one version for browsing.
+For example, you might have other versions of your URL such as

-Ensure you are using only one of them, while 301 redirecting others to it.
-Especially, when you are moving from HTTP to HTTPS, you need to redirect your users to your new HTTPS URL when they are typing-in the old HTTP URL.
+Ensure you use only one while 301 redirecting others to it.
+Especially when you are moving from HTTP to HTTPS, you need to redirect your users to your new HTTPS URL when they type in the old HTTP URL.

-Having multiple variations of your URL will only confuse the search crawlers and flag duplicate content issues, which will hurt your SEO.
+Multiple URL variations will only confuse the search crawlers and flag duplicate content issues, which will hurt your SEO.

 C Home Page audit:

 Check your home page for SEO mistakes.
-Make sure it has proper H1, H2, and H3 title tags along with keyword-rich Meta descriptions and other metadata.
+Ensure it has proper H1, H2, and H3 title tags, keyword-rich Meta descriptions, and other metadata.

 D Unique content: eCommerce SEO Guide To Drive Traffic Doe Online Stores

-Make sure your website does not has duplicate content.
+Make sure your website does not have duplicate content.
 Keep all your content on all the web pages Unique.
-In case you have no other option but to use some of the content repeatedly on different web pages, for example, product descriptions of variations of the same product, you can use Canonical Tags to let the search crawlers know which page to crawl and which ones to omit.
+If you have no other option but to use some of the content repeatedly on different web pages, for example, product descriptions of variations of the same product, you can use Canonical Tags to let the search crawlers know which pages to crawl and which ones to omit.

 E Analyze Backlink Profile: